boleho/selenium-webdriver-24/README.md

 Create a message in the 1st account and send it to the 2nd one Checked the message in the 2nd account
-There are tests in the SendNewMessageTest, CheckIncomeMessageTest classes
+There are tests in the SendNewMessageTest*, CheckIncomeMessageTest* classes

-CheckIncomeMessageTest depends on the SendNewMessageTest,
+CheckIncomeMessageTest* depends on the SendNewMessageTest*,

 Run tests - pom.xml or testng.xml or via *Test classes

-Tests work ok - 13 Feb 2024 for Chrome v.121
+Tests work ok - 15 Feb 2024 for Chrome v.121 and Edge v.102

-Need to have right chromedriver.exe in folder \lib
+Need to have right chromedriver.exe and msedgedriver.exe in folder \lib

 ==================branch opencart =====================